brown-studios/esphome-maxxfan-protocol/README.md

       inverted: false
     carrier_duty_percent: 50%

-# When a button is pressed, transmit a message to turn the fan on low speed in exhaust mode.
-# Note that each message sets all of the fan's parameters at once.
-Any parameters you don't specify
-# in the action will be set to their default values.
-binary_sensor:
-  - platform: gpio
+# Turn the fan on high when the script is invoked.
+script:
-    id: example_button
+  - id: fan_high
-    pin:
-      number: 9  # Change this to the pin of a button on your board
-      inverted: true
-    on_click:
     then:
       - logger.log: "Transmitting message to Maxxfan"
       - remote_transmitter.transmit_maxxfan:
           transmitter_id: ir_transmitter
           fan_on: true
           fan_exhaust: true
           fan_speed: 10
           cover_open: true
-            auto_mode: false
+          #auto_mode: false
-            #auto_temperature:
+          #auto_temperature: 78
-            #special:
+          #special: false
-            #warn:
+          #warn: false
 ```

-### Example code

-See also [maxxfan-example.yaml](maxxfan-example.yaml) as a starting point for your configuration.
+See [maxxfan-transmitter-example.yaml](maxxfan-transmitter-example.yaml) for a complete example with a simple web-based user interface that acts as a remote control for the Maxxfan and shows how to use ESPHome template entities to track the state of the device.

 ## Protocol details